njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 We have included top 30 BPs + 16 highly recoginized technical/governace BPs among the community in our proposals, you can find the full list in file `producer_perm.json`

+The payload used for this proposal can be found in `features/activate_ONLY_BILL_FIRST_AUTHORIZER.json`

 Please review and verify ASAP: [https://bloks.io/msig/eoslaomaocom/onlybill1st](https://bloks.io/msig/eoslaomaocom/onlybill1st)